wu87988622/ohara/docs/src/rest_interface.md

 *GET /v0/pipelines*

 Listing all pipelines is a expensive operation as it invokes a iteration to all objects stored in pipeline.
 The loop will do a lot of checks and fetch status, metrics and log from backend clusters.
-If you have the id of pipeline, please use [GET](#get-a-pipeline) to fetch details of **single** pipeline.
+If you have the name of pipeline, please use [GET](#get-a-pipeline) to fetch details of **single** pipeline.

 **Example Response**